 - Cool and funny short talks in the ‘Fireside Chat’ series in the lounge

-- Visit to a Southern elephant seal haul-out at Hannah Point
+- Visit a Southern elephant seal haul-out at Hannah Point

 - Becoming part of a close-knit team in a very short amount of time

-Thanks to One Ocean Expeditions for providing me with the opportunity to join the cruise and for allowing me to share my knowledge and passion for marine mammal biology and research with the ‘Vavilovians’ in March of 2016.
+Thanks to One Ocean Expeditions for providing me with the opportunity to join the cruise and for allowing me to share my knowledge and passion for marine mammal biology and research.

 Chad Nordstrom, Research Biologist

-Chad Nordstrom is a senior Research Biologist at the Vancouver Aquarium who has been studying seals, sea lions, and whales for over 15 years.
-He holds an MSc in Zoology from the University of British Columbia and he’s primary interested in the drivers of marine mammal distributions in temperate and polar ecosystems.
-Chad’s research focuses on foraging ecology, bio-telemetry, habitat modelling, and acoustics.
+Chad Nordstrom is a Senior Research Biologist at the Vancouver Aquarium who has been studying seals, sea lions, and whales for over 15 years.
+He holds an MSc in Zoology from the University of British Columbia and he’s primarily interested in the drivers of marine mammal distributions in temperate and polar ecosystems.
+Chad’s research focuses on foraging ecology, bio-telemetry, habitat modeling, and acoustics.

 Looking for more information?
 Our agents have extensive experience and knowledge of the areas we visit.
 Speak with your travel agent or call our experts to learn more.